TrevorBushnell/Singing-AI-Bach/project-docs/prospectus.md

 1. Summer 2023
    1. Research other AI models beyond DeepBach
    2. Pick 2-3 chorales and generate music for each model
-   3. Try to build my own model if possible
+   3. Clean and get working functional research datasets
 2. September 2023
-   1. Recruit singers to join the project
-   2. Start rehearsing choir at end of month
-   3. Work with faculty advisor on conducting skills?
+   1. Continue reading research articles
+   2. Finish getting AI models working on my computer
+   2. Start working on data analysis
 3. October 2023
-   1. Continue rehearsing choir
-   2. Work with faculty advisor on conducting skills?
-   3. Write script for documentary (or presentation)
-   4. Meet with members of the choir to see how they feel when they sing the music
+   1. Finish reading research articles
+   2. Continue/finish working on data analytics
-4. November 2023
+4. November/December 2023
-   1. Begin recording whatever pieces I need (if doing the documentary)
-      1. Continue rehearsing the choir otherwise
+   1. Write the thesis paper
-   2. Record the members reactions to singing the music (if needed for documentary)
-   3. Begin editing final product
-5. December 2023
-   1. Continue editing final product
-   2. Rehearse choir if needed
+   2. Start recruiting for the choir
-6. January 2024 (if needed)
+6. February 2024
    1. Rehearse choir
-   2. Present at ACDA Northwest
+7. March 2024
+   1. Give the final talk/performance with the choir

 ## Materials Needed

-* Choir - ideally 8-12singers (2-3 voices per part)
+* Choir - ideally 8-12 singers (2-3 voices per part)
   * preferably GU students but might need to pull from Symphony Chorale
 * Rehearsal pianist - already secured (Henry Stone)
-* Maybe some funds to treat the choir to pizza or some other meal as a thank-you for working on the project?
+* $500 to be used for the following:
+   * one dinner for the choir and other helping members
+   * paying the pianist

 ## Advisor Approval / Signature